algbio/panvc-founders/README.md

 ## Installing

 All necessary components for variant calling from our provided inputs are installed as part of [PanVC sample workflow](https://github.com/algbio/panvc-sample-workflow).
 Please follow its installation instructions.
+Given short reads as input, the workflow outputs a set of called variants.

 Tools for generating a predicted sequence from variants are provided with [vcf2multialign](https://github.com/tsnorri/vcf2multialign).
-For comparing the predicted sequences, we recommend [edlib](https://github.com/Martinsos/edlib).
+For determining the edit distances of the predicted sequences to the hidden truth sequences, we recommend [edlib](https://github.com/Martinsos/edlib).

 To generate founder sequences from known variants, [vcf2multialign](https://github.com/tsnorri/vcf2multialign) can be used.